 - The person's health

 - The type of infection

 - Whether the infected prosthesis can be safely removed

-In children, the long bones are usually affected.
-In adults, the feet, spine bones (vertebrae), and the hips (pelvis) are most commonly affected.
+In children, the long bones of the arms or legs are most often involved.
+In adults, the feet, spine bones (vertebrae), and hips (pelvis) are most commonly affected.

 Risk factors are:

 Symptoms of osteomyelitis are not specific and vary with age.
 Main symptoms include:

 A physical exam shows bone tenderness and possible swelling and redness in the area around the bone.